samoyed-health-foundation/website/site/content/diseases/retinal-dysplasia-folds.md

 ## Causes

 The cause of retinal dysplasia in most dogs is genetic in origin and a congenital disease.
-Others causes include viral infections, vitamin A deficiency, x-ray radiation, certain drugs, and intrauterine trauma.
+Other causes include viral infections, vitamin A deficiency, x-ray radiation, certain drugs, and intrauterine trauma.
 Simple autosomal recessive inheritance has been suspected in Akitas, American Cocker Spaniels, Australian Shepherds, Bedlington Terriers,